renoirb/site/contents/resume.md

 * Talk [How to manage a big scale HTML/CSS project](http://www.slideshare.net/renoirb/how-to-manage-a-big-scale-htmlcss-project), given at Make Web Not War 2011
 * [devLAB: Montreal’s latest developer meet-up](http://www.webnotwar.ca/devlab-montreals-latest-developer-meetup/) on Web Not War blog
 * Co-written an article about Open source software and the impacts while starting out a business (in french) [Logiciels libres en affaire](http://www.rezopointzero.com/2010/11/24/rien-quune-question-de-gros-bon-sens/)
-* Video interviews with the speakers during 2011 ConFoo Web Techno Conference